 If you recognise your own situation here, your shoulders may be struggling to do the work of your postural muscles and/or your skeleton.
 However they could also be maintaining an ’embodied’ sense of duty and conscientiousness.
 You may be the kind of person who is wary of relaxing because you fear your own laziness.
 In other words you may be in pain because you are enacting a muscular metaphor, miming an aspect of your own nature in order to please an internalised judging audience; “look how hard I am working”; “look how much I care”.
 Of course this is probably not how you would choose to treat your poor hard-working shoulders if you had a conscious choice in the matter.

-This is a simplified example, in actual fact any disorganisation of our skeleton in any one aspect naturally and unavoidably effects all the other aspects of self.
-We certainly are not divisible into separate, distinct parts in the way anatomy books can seem to suggest.
+This is a simplified example; in actual fact any disorganisation of our skeleton in any one aspect naturally and unavoidably effects all the other aspects of our self.
+We certainly are not divisible into separate, distinct parts in the way anatomy books – or my use of the word “shoulders” in this fictionalised ‘case history’ – might seem to suggest.

 When Feldenkrais said “When you know what you are doing, you can do what you want” this is exactly what he meant.

 During the second year of my training the chronic holding behaviour in my own arms suddenly reversed; it was a strange experience.
 Both arms felt useless to me for several days while I acclimatised to the unusual sensation of not bracing my shoulder girdle all the time.
 Until I adapted to this peculiar new sense of freedom I simply did not want to “do” anything; I felt strangely disengaged from all my usual activities.
 I was working as a professional singer at the time, so when my jaw and tongue root relaxed, also somewhat abruptly, soon afterwards, my voice changed and the new sensation during singing and speaking was as if my tongue was somehow obstructing my voice because it was taking up much more space in my mouth.
-I sounded like Cleo Laine to myself for a while, and had to re-organise my own singing voice to incorporate the unfamiliar sense of ease and freedom inside my mouth.
+In my own head I sounded like Cleo Laine for a good while, and I needed to take the time to re-organise my own singing voice in order to incorporate the unfamiliar sensation of ease and freedom inside my mouth and throat.